Energy Management 101

 What is "Energy" and how do we manage it?

 Energy is power converted into airspeed and altitude.
 It’s intuitively obvious that if we push the throttle up, we can go up or go faster—until we run out of “energy,” then we can’t.
 Energy can be “negative” and no matter what we do with the throttle, we may not be able to accelerate or climb.
 For a simple mental model, we can pare down the concept even more: Energy = altitude + airspeed.
 In powered airplanes, we control energy with pitch, power and roll inputs.
 How we control energy during flight is called “energy management” (EM).
-EM is how we trade airspeed and altitude using flight and power controls.
+EM is how we manage airspeed and altitude using flight and power controls.
 We use power to add energy, and pitch to swap airspeed and altitude (by controlling the amount of lift and drag).
-The pitch reference AOA’s we care about during maneuvering are ONSPEED and L/DMAX.
-In addition to ensuring we have sufficient energy; we want to avoid stalling and do that by flying no slower than ONSPEED.
+The pitch reference AOA we care about during maneuvering is ONSPEED.
+It is an important line of demarcation.
+At ONSPEED AOA, thrust and drag are balanced.
+Slower than ONSPEED, there is more drag than thrust; faster, there is more thrust than drag.
+In addition to ensuring we have sufficient energy; we want to avoid stalling unintentionally.
+In general, we want to maintain ONSPEED or faster, since energy is negative and aerodynamic margin is reduced if we fly slower than ONSPEED.

 Figure 1 is an easy way to visualize energy during a maneuver.
-At position A, the airplane is at cruise speed and the pilot smoothly pulls the nose up until their heels are on the horizon (about 30-45o nose up) without adjusting power.
+At position A, the airplane is at cruise speed and the pilot smoothly pulls the nose up until his heels are on the horizon (about 30-45o nose up) without adjusting power.
 As the nose comes up, airspeed decreases, and altitude increases.
 At Point B, the pilot smoothly eases the stick forward to establish a low-G (<1) condition.
-As long as the pilot maintains a low-G condition using pitch (AOA), the airplane will fly a ballistic arc “over the top” of the maneuver.
+As long as the pilot maintains a low-G condition using pitch (AOA), the airplane will fly a ballistic arc over the top of the maneuver.
 At zero G, stall speed is zero, so IAS may be quite low at the apex.
-In the first half of the maneuver, the pilot has simply traded kinetic energy (airspeed) for potential energy (altitude).
+In the first half of the maneuver, the pilot has simply traded kinetic energy (airspeed) for potential energy (altitude) using pitch.
 If the pilot continues to fly to 30-45o nose down, airspeed will begin to increase, and altitude will decrease.
 A smooth pull back to level flight will establish the same altitude and airspeed at point D that the airplane had at Point A. Physics majors will note that energy throughout this maneuver remains constant.
-Pilots will note that if we pull the nose up Xo, we’ll have to push it down Xo to get back to where we started as efficiently as possible.
+Pilots will note that if we pull the nose up X degrees, we’ll have to push it down X degrees to get back to where we started as efficiently as possible.

-We learned about the “drag curve” and the “region of reverse command” during training.
-Let’s condense those two concepts into a simple model: from the perspective of throttle, if we are faster than minimum power required AOA/speed, there is excess power available, and we can accelerate or climb if we push the throttle up.
+We learned about the power required curve and the “region of reverse command” during training.
+Let’s condense these concepts into a simple model: from the perspective of throttle, if we are faster than minimum power required AOA/speed, there is excess power available, and we can accelerate or climb if we push the throttle up.
 If we are slower, even if we push the power up, we can’t (Figure 2).

 When we roll, we are adjusting where lift is pointed.
-In level flight, all lift is going up and in inverted flight, all of the lift is going down.
-Banked < 90 degrees, some lift is going up, and banked > 90 degrees, some lift is going down.
-An easy way to picture this is a loop: a purely vertical 360 degree turn.
+In level flight, all lift is going up and in inverted flight, all lift is going down.
+Banked < 90 degrees, some lift is going up, and banked > 90 degrees, most lift is going down.
+This is why airplanes accelerate so fast inverted, nose low: thrust, lift AND weight all contribute to the thrust vector.
+An easy way to picture this is a loop: a purely vertical 360-degree turn.
 In a loop, all of the lift the airplane is producing is used to turn.
-In a level turn some of the lift turns the airplane, and some of the lift counters weight.
+In a level, upright turn some of the lift turns the airplane, and some of the lift counters weight.
 Figure 3 depicts the “horizontal component of lift” we learned about in training.
-In this example the airplane is banked 45 degrees, so it’s necessary to pull 1.4 G’s to maintain level flight.
+In this example the airplane is banked 45o, so it’s necessary to pull 1.4 G’s to maintain level flight.
 Because 1.4 G’s requires extra lift, extra drag is generated, which is why you have to push the power up in a steep turn to maintain a constant airspeed.
-More energy is required; and in this case, you are getting it from adding power.
+More energy is required; and in this case, you are getting it by adding power.
 Another way to sustain energy is to trade altitude for airspeed, so if you didn’t throttle up for the steep turn, you could let the airplane descend during the turn to maintain speed.
-This simple algebra of swapping airspeed, altitude and using the throttle is what energy management is all about.
+This simple algebra of swapping airspeed and altitude, and using the throttle is what energy management is all about.

 In Figure 5, the pilot pulls the nose up to manage energy using the “angles = angles” technique.
-In this example the horizontal trajectory of the airplane is an arc like Figure 1 and degrees nose down equal degrees nose high—allowing a smooth recovery to wing’s level at entry altitude at entry airspeed and altitude.
+In this example the horizontal trajectory of the airplane is an arc like Figure 1 and degrees nose down in the second half of the roll equal degrees nose high in the first half—allowing a smooth recovery to wing’s level at entry altitude at entry airspeed and altitude.

 EM is best conceptualized as a problem with three variables: speed, altitude and power.
 If only one variable is changing, then it’s pretty easy to figure out how to manage energy.
-At its most basic, we can generally think of EM in terms of controlling speed: fast or slow, how we go fast or slow or get speed (or AOA) where we want it.
-If we are fast, we’ll either reduce power, pitch up (increase G) or apply some of each correction.
-If we are slow, we either add power, pitch down (reduce G) or some combination of both.
-This basic concept is the basis for the aural AOA logic which allows the pilot to hear a critical condition (ONSPEED/minimum power required AOA) and easily determine whether or not they are fast or slow relative to that condition.
-If we modify Figure 2 slightly, we come up with the model depicted in Figure 6.
-An important concept to note is that if you are slower than ONSPEED and at full throttle, then the onlyway to accelerate is to “unload” (reduce pitch/G/AOA) and use up altitude.
+At its most basic, we can generally think of EM in terms of controlling speed: how we go fast or slow or how we stabilize speed (or AOA) where we want it.
+If we are fast, we’ll either reduce power, pitch up (increase AOA and G) or apply some of each correction.
+If we are slow, we either add power, pitch down (reduce AOA and G) or some combination of both.
+If we modify Figure 2 slightly, we come up with the “push/pull” model depicted in Figure 6.
+It is important to note is that if you are slower than ONSPEED and at full throttle, then the only way to accelerate is to “unload” (reduce pitch/G/AOA) and trade altitude for airspeed.
 This is why at low altitude, just avoiding a stall isn’t enough—you also have to maintain sufficient energy to avoid hitting the ground.

 Why is ONSPEED a Goldilocks condition, where everything is “just right” in terms of turn performance?
-It’s the best you can do with the energy you have available.
 In technical terms, it means Ps = 0, where Ps refers to aircraft specific energy: a blend of speed, thrust, drag and weight.
-Because there is no free lunch in physics, if you pull any harder than ONSPEED, you are venturing into the left side of Figure 6 and no matter what you do, you will continue to slow down.
+Maximum sustained turn rate and minimum sustained turn radius occur ONSPEED.
+This is referred to as “optimum turn.”
+In simple terms: it’s the best you can do with the energy you have.
+If you pull any harder than ONSPEED, you are venturing into the left side of Figure 6 and no matter what you do, you will slow down, go down, or both.
 Another way to picture this is to depict the ONSPEED band (ONSPEED AOA ± approximately 1 degree) on the flight envelope (Figure 7).

 In Figure 7, the portion of the flight envelope colored yellow is same as the left side of the vertical line in Figure 6.
 If you are in this area, the airplane is going to slow down, even if you push the power all the way up.
-You can avoid this somewhat by trading altitude for airspeed (letting the airplane descend), but the supply of altitude is always finite.
+You can avoid this deceleration somewhat by trading altitude for airspeed (letting the airplane descend), but the supply of altitude is always finite.
 Let’s look at a special case: maneuvering speed or “corner velocity.”
 This is the point in the upper left-hand corner of the envelope where the airplane can pull maximum allowable G at minimum airspeed and achieve maximum instantaneous turn performance.
 The key word in the last sentence is “instantaneous.”
-There is no way tosustain this condition in a level turn.
-If a pilot flying the airplane depicted in Figure 7 was in level flight at maximum forward speed, banked, maintained full power and pulled to the 6 G limit, the airplane is going to slow down.
-All those G’s create lots of drag due to lift, and that drag will slow the airplane down.
+There is no way to sustain this condition in a level turn.
+If a pilot flying the airplane depicted in Figure 7 was in level flight at maximum forward speed, banked, maintained full power and pulled smoothly to the 6 G limit, the airplane is going to slow down.
+All those G’s create lots of drag due to lift, and that drag will slow the airplane down quickly.
 If the pilot maintains 6 G’s nearly perfectly, the airplane will stall at maneuvering speed at 6 G’s and about 135 KTS/MPH IAS.
 If, however, the pilot initially pulled 6 G’s, then relaxed back pressure at ONSPEED AOA, and maintained ONSPEED, turn rate and radius would stabilize at maximum sustained turn performance (i.e., optimum turn) and no stall will occur.
+Thus, the dark green band in Figure 7 represents the combination of airspeed and G that balance thrust with drag.
+This does not, however, mean the airplane can sustain level flight at G loads greater than 1.
+That ability is purely a function of power available.

 One way to think about energy during takeoff and climb is how efficiently are we converting power into altitude?
-Obviously, the variable is airspeed, but again, we can substitute ONSPEED and L/Dmax for airspeed.
-If we climb ONSPEED, the airplane will climb as rapidly as possible for a given distance (best angle) and if we climb at L/Dmax the airplane will climb as rapidly as possible for a given time (best rate).
+Obviously, the variable is airspeed, but again, we can substitute ONSPEED and L/Dmax AOA for airspeed.
+If we climb ONSPEED, the airplane will climb as rapidly as possible for a given distance (best angle) and if we climb at L/Dmax the airplane will climb as rapidly as possible over distance (best angle) and if we climb at L/DMAX the airplane will climb rapidly over time (approximating best rate).
 The “don’t pull harder than ONSPEED” rule applies during climb as well, because climbing slower than ONSPEED, results in decreased climb performance (you are trying to fly in the yellow region in Figure 7).

 Approach and Landing